-In many cases, it’s extremely difficult to prove who was at fault in a slip and fall accident.
+In many cases, it can be difficult to prove who was at fault in a slip and fall accident.
 If you’ve been injured in an accident on someone’s else’s property, the property owner in question may be liable for the damages you incurred.

-But proving a slip and fall case can be a challenge, and it’s essential that you understand the requirements of such a case.
+But proving a slip and fall case can be a challenge, and it’s essential that you understand the requirements of such a slip and fall case.
 Read on and we’ll walk you through everything you need to prove in order to receive compensation for your fall.

 Determining Property Owner Fault